luxorishere/pythontheory/javanotes.md

 ```

 ## Unit 3
+### Syllabus in one shot

+- Functional Interfaces: Interfaces with a single abstract method, enabling lambda expressions.

+- Lambda Expressions: Concise syntax for defining anonymous functions, enhancing code readability, and enabling functional programming paradigms.

+- Method References: Simplified syntax for referencing methods without invoking them directly.

+- Stream API: Enables functional-style operations on sequences of elements, promoting efficient and concise code.

+- Default Methods: Methods within interfaces with default implementations, facilitating interface evolution without breaking existing implementations.

+- Static Method: Methods that can be called directly on a class without needing an instance.

+- Base64 Encode and Decode: Functions for encoding and decoding data in Base64 format.

+- Each Method: Simplified iteration over collections using lambda expressions.

+- Try-with-resources: Automatic resource management by ensuring resources are closed after being used.

+- Type Annotations: Annotations that can be applied to types to provide additional type information.

+- Repeating Annotations: Annotations that can be applied multiple times to a declaration.

+- Java Module System: Enables modular programming by encapsulating code into modules with explicit dependencies.

+- Diamond Syntax with Anonymous Class: Simplified syntax for creating instances of anonymous classes using the diamond operator.

+- Inner Anonymous Class: Anonymous class defined within another class without a name.

+- Local Variable Type Inference: Allows the compiler to infer the type of local variables, reducing verbosity in code.

+- Switch Expressions: Enhanced switch statement that can return a value, improving code expressiveness.

+- Yield Keyword: Used in switch expressions to return a value and terminate the switch block.

+- Text Blocks: Multi-line string literals for improved readability of large text blocks.

+- Records: Concise data carrier classes with auto-generated methods like constructors, getters, equals, and hashcode.

+- Sealed Classes: Classes that restrict which other classes can extend or implement them, enhancing code safety and maintainability.
 # Functional Interfaces (imp)

 ## Definition
 Functional Interfaces are interfaces that have only one abstract method.
 They can contain multiple default or static methods.
-They are often used in conjunction with lambda expressions and method references.
+They are - often used in conjunction with lambda expressions and method references.

 ## Code
 ```java